AdaCore/gnatstudio/docs/users_guide/vcs.rst

   you must have the :program:`patch` and :program:`diff` tools that usually come with Subversion.

 By default, GPS uses "Auto" for a VCS.
-You can configure this through the :ref:`The_Preferences_Dialog`.
+You can change this default via the preferences dialog, or better by editing your project.

 You can also add support for other version control systems or modify one of the existing interfaces, see